Home » International Relations » International Monetary Fund

 While the IMF and World Bank have distinct powers and activities, they frequently collaborate on collaborative projects and initiatives to promote international economic cooperation and alleviate global poverty.
 To achieve their objectives, they also work with other international organisations, such as the United Nations.

-Pakistan and International Monetary Fund
+Pakistan and IMF

 In order to address its economic problems, Pakistan has a long history of working with the International Monetary Fund (IMF).
 Over the years, Pakistan has received a number of IMF loans and financial assistance packages, frequently as a result of balance of payments issues and macroeconomic imbalances.